Terms and Conditions

 FT-number at the Danish Financial Supervisory Authority (“the Danish FSA”): 22017

-November First is authorised as a payment institution under Section 9 of the Payments Act and is subject to supervision by the Danish FSA.
+November First is authorised as a payment institute under Section 9 of the Payments Act and is subject to supervision by the Danish FSA.

-The customer applies to become a Customer of November First A/S via the company's website www.novemberfirst.com.
+The customer applies to become a Customer of November First A/S via the company's website app.novemberfirst.com.
 Once the Customer has registered with:

-- applicant's Company registration number number (e.g. CVR number in Denmark)
+• applicant's Company registration number (e.g. CVR number in Denmark)

-In order to establish a customer relationship, the Customer must provide necessary information so that November First can comply with KYC (know-your-customer) and AML/CTF (Money Laundering Act’s) principles.
+In order to establish a customer relationship, the Customer must provide necessary information to enable November First to comply with KYC (know-your-customer) and AML/CTF (the AML Act’s) principles.

 As soon as the Customer has provided the required information in connection with the application procedure, November First will decide whether the Customer meets the criteria to be approved as a user of the Platform.
 November First will confirm the customer relationship via email.

 The Customer will be asked to appoint a user to act as the Customer's administrator (“Admin user”) on the Platform.
 The Administrator will be responsible for managing the Customer’s Users on the Platform, including but not limited to the creation of new users and the allocation of user rights in the Platform.
 It is the Customer's responsibility that all contact information is up to date.
 See section 4.12 for more information on the Customer’s obligations.
-The Customer is responsible for the Admin user's authorization to act on behalf of the Customer.
+The Customer is responsible for the Admin user's authorization to act on behalf of the Customer and to receive orientations about updates of these Terms or other information.

 November First cooperates with selected financial institutions that make accounts as well as exchange rates available for November First.
 The exchange rates are then offered to the Customer with November First's margin added.
 The selected financial institutions carry out transfers on behalf of November First through clearing systems, such as SWIFT to the final beneficiary.
 November First only cooperates with financial institutions that have the necessary licences and approvals from the authorities of their home country.